IceHe/lib/snips/message-queues/kafka.md

 ### Message Delivery Semantics

 - Now that we understand a little about how producers and consumers work, let's discuss the semantic guarantees Kafka provides between producer and consumer.
-- Clearly there are multiple possible message delivery guarantees that could be provided:
+- Clearly there are **multiple possible message delivery guarantees** that could be provided :
-    - 1\.
-At most once—Messages may be lost but are never redelivered.
+    - 1\. **At most once -- Messages may be lost but are never redelivered.**
-    - 2\.
-At least once—Messages are never lost but may be redelivered.
+    - 2\. **At least once -- Messages are never lost but may be redelivered.**
-    - 3\.
-Exactly once—this is what people actually want, each message is delivered once and only once.
+    - 3\. **Exactly once -- this is what people actually want, each message is delivered once and only once.**
-- It's worth noting that this breaks down into two problems: the durability guarantees for publishing a message and the guarantees when consuming a message.
+- It's worth noting that this breaks down into two problems :
+    - the **durability guarantees for publishing a message** and
+    - the **guarantees when consuming a message**.
-- Many systems claim to provide "exactly once" delivery semantics, but it is important to read the fine print, most of these claims are misleading
+- **Many systems claim to provide "exactly once" delivery semantics**, but it is important to read the fine print, **most of these claims are misleading**
     - (i.e. they don't translate to the case where consumers or producers can fail, cases where there are multiple consumer processes, or cases where data written to disk can be lost).
 - Kafka's semantics are straight-forward.
     - When publishing a message we have a notion of the message being "committed" to the log.